:

 Sean S. Wagner, Widener '02, Pennsylvania Mu

-Stephen J. Kleberg, Texas Tech '69, Texas Epsilon
+Ryan McKenzie, Texas Tech '98, Texas Epsilon

 Brian J. Winterringer, Oklahoma State '83, Texas Pi